schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 ### Dev

-My cofounder redirected 2 software developers from his other projects towards building the platform, while I led the product project management side of things.
-Soon the team grew to 3, with me hiring a web-designer.
+My cofounder redirected 2 software developers from his other projects towards building the platform, with me leading the product development and a few other areas.
+Soon the dev team grew to 3 when I hired a web-designer.

 ### Marketing